neighbourhoodie/stf-php-ansible/README.md

   3. Google Auth set up
   4. Set up firewall rules to only log in via jump host IPs

+You can add more or delete admins later as well.
+All user management tasks are outlined in [Users.md](Users.md).

 ## Using Ansible